JoelJ1810/Simple-Problems/README.md

 # Simple-Problems

-Some python programs to understand the topics
+Some python and C programs to understand the topics

 • On how to find mean and median